Diet for Benign Prostatic Hyperplasia (BPH): Bread, Flour Products, Sweets, and Carbohydrates

 Without analysis, it is clear that different varieties of grapes or apples (sour-sweet, sweet) affect blood sugar differently.
 Similarly, when preserving fruits, each household uses different ingredients and recipes in varying proportions.
 I believe the same applies to commonly consumed products such as white bread.
 Standards today are conditional, and its preparation varies by region (different recipes, flour quality, and ingredient proportions).
 Nevertheless, there is no alternative but to use the available data.
 It is better than remaining uninformed and doing nothing.

 How should one apply this knowledge?
 Numerous supposedly balanced diets exist, but some specialists recommend them while others refute them.
 Most advice is primarily aimed at managing diabetes and obesity.
 This content addresses the problem of benign prostatic hyperplasia.
-Therefore, my recommendations are presented specifically in the context of this condition.
+Therefore, my recommendations are presented specifically in the context of this condition and focus on prostate health nutrition tips for long-term wellness.

 Keep in mind a list of common foods with a high glycemic index (various types of white bread, sweet rolls, sticky rice, sugar, honey, semolina, most potato dishes, canned fruits) and make a conscious effort to reduce their consumption.
 Some items can be substituted without harm.
 For example, completely avoiding white bread is safe, and switching to rye or wholegrain bread, which has a medium glycemic index, is simple.
 Yeast-free bread is also highly recommended and is included in my diet.